lessfish/leetcode/Algorithms/Remove K Digits/readme.md

 So what is the right way?
 Use stack, maybe a little greedy.

 Take `num = "1432219", k = 3` into consideration, you should return a string with length 4.
 We enum the items of string *"1432219"*, firstly *1*, then *14*, here there are two items in the stack.
-Then the item *3*, compared with the top item of the stack *4*, *3* is smaller than *4*, *13xx* will always smaller than *14xx*, and we are sure that the left items is enough to make the length 4, so we do a pop operation to the stack.
+Then the item *3*, compared with the top item of the stack *4*, *3* is smaller than *4*, *13xx* will always be smaller than *14xx*, and we are sure that the left items is enough to make the length 4, so we do a pop operation to the stack.

 See the [code](https://github.com/hanzichi/leetcode/blob/master/Algorithms/Remove%20K%20Digits/remove-k-digits.js) in detail.